kmcquil/LANDIS-II-HPC/README.md

-Notes for using singularity to run landis-ii on the ncsu hpc.
+Documentation to use singularity to run LANDIS-II on NCSU HPC.